nick-lehmann/SnakeCharmerGuide/games/README.md

 5. Add a method has_hobby to find out, if the given hobby is one of the humans' hobbies.
 Return a boolean (`True` or `False`).
 6. Add a method to add a human's hobby.
 If the human already has the hobby, print an appropriate message and do not add it.
 Otherwise, add it.

+### 👨‍👩‍👦‍👦 Human Reloaded [Classes, Inheritance]

+Take the class `Human` from the Human game to start with

+1. Extend
    Bonus: Inheritance!
 If you are fast and feel comfortable with object-oriented programming in Python, try to implement a subclass of `Human` that represents a student.
 Add an attribute that represents his or her student id and change the method for saying hi to also print the student id at the end.

 ### 📌 Point [Classes]